-It's built on the site of an old depot.
-A plan was made by Esso in 1988, and it opened the following year.
-Granada added a Granada Hotel with integrated restaurant shortly afterwards.
-Granada called it Sheffield services.
+The service area here is built on the site of an old depot.
+Plans for the service area came from Esso in 1988, and the filling station opened the following year.
+Granada then added a Granada Hotel with integrated restaurant a year later, and referred to the site as Sheffield services.

-In 1994, this was sold to Forte who turned the facilities into a Travelodge and the Sheffield branch of Little Chef.
+The site was sold to Forte in 1994 who turned the facilities into a Forte Travelodge and the Sheffield branch of Little Chef.
 Shortly afterwards, Forte were purchased by Granada anyway, who added a Burger King.